Rakeela/dragora-notes/envs100disc3-renewableenergy.md

 [10] Seasteading Institute About Page. (n.d.)
 The Seasteading Institute.
 Retrieved January 20 2021 from https://www.seasteading.org/about/

 Postscript.
 I know that the scientific quality of these sources varies widely, but this is not a scientific paper.
 These 'civilian' sources are included for the cause of familiarity and concept introduction.

+---
+Citing the essay didn't convince me to retract its claims, but my goodness does it build up to a strange impression of southern Italy.
+It is the impression which I actually have.
+Am I proposing that they be given extremely valuable new resources while also unfairly disrespecting them?
+Or am I pointing out real issues while proposing a new source of employment and change in their region that they properly need?
+Am I saying something quite polite or quite rude?
+I'm not sure.
+Seasteads.
+I think people caught in that society might want somewhere they can move out of it without fleeing the country or earning the enmity of their relatives.
+Something that keeps them in the region and yet positions them somewhere that the world considers exciting and new.
+That's what a seastead founded in southern Italy around a solar/tidal hydrogen supply reactor could be.